 How you can rehabilitate your credit

-Aside from taking care of your physical and mental health, you should take care of your financial health.
-Here are some of the ways to rehabilitate your credit.
+Aside from taking care of your physical and mental health, it’s important to take care of your financial health.
+Here are some of the ways you can rehabilitate your credit.

 Seek help from a nonprofit credit counselor